Video produced by OB at 'Shot by Excelsis'.

 After lengthy negotiations, approval was granted for a final two-hour workshop dedicated to the production of the final portrait photo series, a time frame made workable by the invaluable support of make-up artist Sandra Don- Arthur and stylists from Dark and Lovely.
 By replacing their prison uniforms with traditionally-inspired clothing and styling, the images simultaneously show that these women are ordinary people whilst reflecting their unique personalities.
 These are women who want to be remembered not just for their crimes, but for being Adwoa, Abena, Agnes, Ama A, Mary, Lamisi, Ama Y, Esther, Akosua, Salamatu, Zelia and Talata.

 After being shown as part of the 'Make Be' exhibition at La Maison in October 2018, the advocacy work of the project is expanding to new forms.
-The Fair Justice Initiative are working with designers at Mhoseenu to develop a coffee table book to present to several diplomats and politicians in Ghana with the power to influence policy change on life sentences and the death penalty.
+The Fair Justice Initiative have collaborated with designers at Mhoseenu to develop a booklet about the project.
+The primary intent behind this is its use as an advocacy tool - to present to diplomats and politicians in Ghana with the power to influence policy change on life sentences and the death penalty.
 The book contains both the photographs and testimonies from the women themselves on their challenges, hopes and dreams.
-It is hoped that a second edition and a calendar will also be produced to raise awareness through sale to the general public.

 is an artist, stylist, creative facilitator and curator.
 She is one of the founding members of the Beyond Collective, a Ghanaian non-governmental organisation whose aim is to promote creative awareness and education, as well as facilitate artistic exchanges and collaborations.
 She is also a trustee of The Fair Justice Initiative.